SankarnarayanC/Image-Classification-in-Entomolgy/README.md

       <img src="Images/Grass Hopper 29.jpg" width="190" height="200">
       <img src="Images/Beetle 23.jpg" width="190" height="200">
       </div>
-      <br> The DATASET used for this was multiple images downloaded from the internet for 3 different classes.
+      <br> The DATASET used for this was multiple images downloaded from the internet for four different classes.
 These were downloaded, pre-processed and resized and later renamed to get continuity in the dataset.<br> <br> Using the algorithms and filters from Computer Vision and Digital Image processing, filter responses were recorded and were then used as features.
  <br>
 These were:<br>
       1) The pixel values from different channels.